RasimCem/spring-boot-jpa-rest-api/readMe.md

-#Spring BOOT Rest API with Vue JS
+# Spring BOOT Rest API with Vue JS

 ---
 ## Description
 This web based application developed for the meet **Kodluyoruz Bootcamp** graduation criterias.
-Rest API developed using Java Spring Boot framework for this purpose.
-Vue js framework used for the User Interface development.
-Requests to API provided by the Axios.
+The Rest API developed using Java Spring Boot framework for this purpose.
+Vue JS framework used for the User Interface development.
+Axios used for the API requests.
 The API developed according to multitier architecture and SOLID principles.

 ## Getting Started
 This application is an example of simple rest API.
 In the application, popular artworks and their detailed information included.
 Also, detailed information provided for the artists which is owner of the artworks.
 These artworks and artists information can be display, edit and remove.
 There is a obligation which is each artwork has to belong one of the added artists.